Seteeri/Particle/snippets/notes/PARTICLE.md

       * Follow pp style?
         * We follow indent, poss use rule len list > 12?
     * Integrate with particle [Done]
-    * Handle modifying lists and layout [WIP]
+    * Handle modifying lists and layout
       * Append item [Done]
       * Remove item [Done]
         * Skip removing NIL at end of list since it would still point to NIL
        * When deleting list, skip deleting NIL [Done]

+  * Pointer [WIP]
     * Refactor pointer/selector to be a particle/symbol whose CAR is the tgt [WIP]
+    * Draw lines
+      * One node per line segment
+      * Scale node to fit line
+    * Select item
-         * CDR, the value of the symbol, is always right of the pointer
+      * Ptr is a particle symbol whose value is whatever the user wants
+        * Default = master list
+      * Part-ptr contains master list particle
+        * Rename part-ptr to master-part so part-ptr contains the ptr particle
+      * Moving through a list is equivalent to setting ptr value to nth prev/next or car/cdr, such as pointing to a list or the value
+      * As user moves, ptr changes are stored in history

+  * Limit draw lengths to N items (def=12)

   * Implement spatial map

   * Swap part
     * (con (nth n) (new)) to change CDR
     * (con (new) (nth n+1))

+  * List Handling
     * Create list
     * Enter/exit list
     * Brainstorm
       * If at end (@NIL) or pointing to NIL, append
       * Else anywhere else:
         * If NIL, create list with char OR replace it?
       * Default:enter list
         * If not NIL, append after (like at end)
         * Consistent = easier
           * Should not replace, since can be done with backspace/delete + append
       * Same reason insert mode is not default
     * Use specific command to replace any with list/NIL
     * Aka use NIL command

-      * Select item
-        * Ptr is a particle symbol whose value is whatever the user wants
-          * Default = master list
-        * Part-ptr contains master list particle
-          * Rename part-ptr to master-part so part-ptr contains the ptr particle
-        * Moving through a list is equivalent to setting ptr value to nth prev/next or car/cdr, such as pointing to a list or the value
-        * As user moves, ptr changes are stored in history
-      * Creation/Deletion
     * Enter/Exit
       * Alt+Backspace = Enter list
       * Alt+Enter = Exit list (move to dot/parent list)
       * Alt+Up = Enter next list
       * Alt+Dn = Enter prev list

     * Use special printing for control characters like enter etc.
       * newline ("^J"), return ("^M") or TAB ("^I")